Flowers are my passion, and a Simple Floral Arrangement can be quick and still stunning.

 What flower colors you choose, and how many influences the look you are after.
 So, if you select every color under the rainbow, then the bouquet emits a fun and casual emotion.

 Here are a few things I consider when choosing combinations of colors.

 The color wheel can be a beneficial tool.
 When it comes to colors, maybe run your color decisions through the color wheel.
 One of the things that I consider are complimentary colors.
 These are the colors that are opposite each other on the color wheel.
 When combined, they create a vibrant theme.
 In other words, they pop.
 You can tone down the colors if you don’t use the saturated values.
 But here on the complementary colors:

 This step is probably the most time-consuming part in regards to creating a simple floral arrangement.

 I usually bring my flowers home and then peruse my containers and vases for the best choice.
 I try to match the vessel with the mood.
 If I want a rustic look, I use my old vintage pail.
 For a more classical look, I place the flowers in my silver champagne bucket.
 Then finally, glass vases have a more casual and informal look in my book.

 - Height of Flowers

 For this quick bouquet, I decided to go with all the flowers, almost the same height.
-It is the simplest and quickest way to put together a bouquet.
+It is the simplest and fastest way to put together a bouquet.

-Assembly on a simple flower arrangement isn’t terribly complex.
-If you go with one color of flowers then you quickly plop them in the container.
+Assembly on a simple flower arrangement isn’t complex.
+If you go with one color of flowers, then you quickly plop them in the container.
 I wasn’t too careful about the placement of these peonies.
 I wanted a more casual and spontaneous style.

 Shop My Favorite Flower Supplies!